Experienced Personal Injury Lawyer Serving The State of Illinois

 Now, if you slipped and fell on a puddle caused by a problem that your landlord has known about for some time, this is another matter entirely.
 Your landlord has a legal responsibility to provide you with a safe residence.

 That means that if he knows about a danger on the property, he must act in a reasonable amount of time to correct the situation causing the danger.
-If your landlord failed to fix the leak and he knew about it several days in advance, then he would probably be considered negligent and be liable for your accident.
+If your landlord failed to fix the leak and he knew about it several days in advance, then he would probably be considered negligent and liable for your accident.

 What about common areas such as sidewalks and outdoor stairs?
 The same rule applies to negligence.
-For example, if you slip and fall on snow outside of your home and your lease doesn’t state that your landlord will shovel your snow, then they probably aren’t liable.
+For example, if you slip and fall on the snow outside of your home and your lease doesn’t state that your landlord will shovel your snow, then they probably aren’t liable.

 They also wouldn’t be liable if there was a foreign substance on your steps or sidewalk that caused you to fall .
 However, they would likely be liable if you had a loose step that you fell on, presuming that you let them know in advance that the step was loose.